cianc/cianc.github.io/content/building_green_software.md

   - book review
   - software
   - climate
+  - GHGs
 ---
-## Summary
 https://www.oreilly.com/library/view/building-green-software/9781098150617/

 I was initially disappointed with the lack of detail in this book, but by the end had changed my mind.
 It's not a book about software performance tuning, but the much broader topic of how to minimise GHG emissions from real-world software systems.
 As such it needs to talk about business goals, economics, government policy, energy markets, operations and all the tradeoffs that span the gap between your systems's theoretical compute complexity and how much GHG emissions it's actually responsible for.

+As such I would call this a guide book rather than a how-to.

-The main things I took from this book are:
+The main things I took away were:
 - **Embodied carbon** - the emissions resulting from the creation and disposal of hardware - are a major source of GHG emissions that often get overlooked when discussing software emissions (it's 85-95% for smartphones, it's lower for servers, but still [a lot](https://sci-guide.greensoftware.foundation/M/Datasets))
 - High hardware utilisation is really really important, for two reasons:
 	- Higher utilisation from existing hardware means less new hardware needs to be manufactured which means you avoid all of that embodied carbon.
 Notably this applies to **all** hardware, even non-compute elements like network cabling.